Dark Chocolate, Pistachio & Sea Salt Biscuits are an easy bake that gives impressive results. Fun to make. Sensational to taste. Hard to resist.

 Pistachio + dark chocolate + sea salt.
 It can only ever mean good things.
 Hop to it and get baking.

 PS.
-The final installment of my caramel trilogy bender will resume very soon.
+The final instalment of my caramel trilogy will resume very soon.
 Stay tuned.

 Dark Chocolate, Pistachio & Sea Salt Biscuits